Milka03/React/README.md

 # React
-Simple projects written in JavaScript (React)
+Simple projects written in JavaScript (React).
 Each folder is a separate small application.